-He wanted the mixing of social classes to be a trailblazer, but how did he overlook that there were other aspects of Class VII to inspire imitation?
-It was actually worse, because the combat doctrine he drew up was useful for every nation as long as his proof of concept met with success.
+He wanted the mixing of social classes to be a trailblazer.
+But how did he overlook that there were other aspects of Class VII to inspire imitation?
+It was actually worse, because the combat doctrine he thought up was useful for every nation as long as his proof of concept met with success.
 And he was disinclined to hope otherwise.
 The vanguard for the Third Way needed all the power and skills it could get.
-It would just be a toothless lion otherwise, nice to parade around, but without any true bite.
+It would just be a toothless lion otherwise.
+Nice to parade around, but without any true bite.

 He allowed himself a self-derisive smile.
 Seems like he had a long way to go.
 Someone like Erika was able to immediately grasp the consequences of innovation on an international scale.
 Surely the result of her background as a renowned scientist.
 Truly admirable and something he should strive to emulate.

 No man was an island.
 In the same vein, no nation was an island, at least not on Zemuria.

 He smiled again, this time without any self depreciation.
 Nothing to be done but continually sharpening his wit.
 He wasn't going to perform such a blunder again.